-Dr. Stephen Archer is a physician scientist and a graduate of Queen’s University (Meds ‘81).
+Dr. Stephen Archer is Head of the Department of Medicine and holds the C. Franklin and Helene K. Bracken Chair.
+He is a physician scientist and a graduate of Queen’s University (Meds ‘81).
 He is a practicing cardiologist who specializes in the care of patients with various forms of pulmonary hypertension.
-His other interests include strategies for improving cardiovascular care, and training the next generation of physician-scientists.
+His other interests include strategies for improving cardiovascular care and training the next generation of physician-scientists.
 In his spare time he enjoys spending time with family and is an avid hockey player, guitarist and coffee drinker.

 After training at the Royal Columbian Hospital in BC and the Minneapolis Veteran Affairs Medical Center he joined the faculty at the University of Minnesota in 1988.
 He spent a decade on faculty and attained the rank of Professor under the guidance of his mentor and friend, Dr. E.K.
 Weir.
-He then served as Chief of Cardiology at the University of Alberta (1998-2007) and Chair of Cardiology and Harold Hines Jr Professor at the University of Chicago (2007-12).
-Dr. Archer then returned to Queen’s University as the Head of Medicine and Program Medical Director for Kingston Health Sciences Center (KHSC; includes Hotel Dieu Hospital, Kingston General Hospital, and Providence Care).
+He then served as Chief of Cardiology and H&S Chair for Northern Alberta at the University of Alberta (1998-2007) and Chair of Cardiology and Harold Hines Jr Professor at the University of Chicago (2007-12).
+Dr. Archer then returned to Queen’s University as the Head of Medicine and Program Medical Director for Kingston Health Sciences Centre.

-Dr. Archer is the founder and Scientific Director of the Queen’s CardioPulmonary Unit (QCPU) a $8 million dollar, 8000 square-foot research facility, with a Bench-to-Bedside philosophy.
+Dr. Archer is the founder and Scientific Director of the Queen’s CardioPulmonary Unit (QCPU), which is a $8 million dollar, state of the art 8000 translational research facility, with a Bench-to-Bedside philosophy.
 QCPU is designed to support faculty and trainees who perform heart, lung, blood and vascular research.
-QCPU is comprised of a state-of-the-art basic science research facility that is complemented by an onsite KHSC satellite clinic with clinical trials research capacity.
+QCPU is comprised of a state-of-the-art basic science research facility that is complemented by an onsite KHSC satellite clinic and echocardiography laboratory which does over 100 clinical studies per year and also supports research clinical trials.
+Along with Dr. Stephen Vanner, he co-founded TIME (the Translational Institute of Medicine), a research institute at Queen’s University.